DiNeSHhMj/JavaDevOps-Containerized-Deploy/README.md

 # JavaDevOps-Containerized-Deploy

+## What the Project Is About

-This project is a Java application with integrated DevOps practices for continuous integration and deployment.
+**JavaDevOps-Containerized-Deploy** is a comprehensive Java application project that embodies DevOps practices, emphasizing continuous integration and deployment.
+The project integrates various tools and technologies to streamline the development lifecycle, enhance code quality, and automate deployment processes.

 ## Tools and Prerequisites